 Mindful Attitude Adjustment

 Time for an attitude adjustment!
-Every 1st, 3rd & 4th Tuesday of the month (2nd Tuesdays are for Inner Revolutionaries) a rotating group of mindfulness teachers will offer a guided mindfulness practice themed on one of Jon Kabat-Zinn’s attitudes of mindfulness.
+A rotating group of mindfulness teachers will offer a guided mindfulness practice themed on one of Jon Kabat-Zinn’s attitudes of mindfulness.
 Then we will discuss practical applications and relevance to everyday living.

 Cultivating the interconnected attitudes of mindfulness helps to strengthen our mindfulness practice, which, in turn, enhances wellbeing.
 We can create fertile ground in which mindfulness can best grow by setting an intention to think, feel and behave in particular ways.
 Purchase your pass(es), then use our calendar to register for the dates you’d like to attend.